 Tilt table testing is a common test of autonomic function.

-Treatment involves physical measures to reduce venous pooling, regular exercise, increased salt intake, and sometimes fludrocortisone or midodrine.
+Treatment involves physical measures to reduce venous pooling, regular exercise, and sometimes increased salt intake, fludrocortisone, and/or midodrine.